cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 end
 ```

 The switch and message blocks are linked to the processor as `switch1` and `message1`, respectively.

 A more complicated way uses prefixes to group block labels.
-It allows to link blocks to more than one processor
+It allows linking blocks to more than one processor
 using pattern matching:

 ```